 The Beaches, Toronto

 Unfortunately, the view upon arrival wasn’t quite what we had expected!
-A thick layer of mist was concealing the famous views we arrived for.
+A thick layer of mist was unfortunately concealing the famous views we arrived for.

 Bluffers Park Beach

 Here, our server promised the mist would soon lift as the climate is completely different to the clifftops, so we waited it out.
 She also recommended we go and visit the beach down the road, Bluffers Park Beach), as it’s apparently one of the best in Ontario.
 Feeling a little sceptical, we were pretty surprised to subsequently see such beautiful water at the beach!

 Having had a quick paddle, we headed back up to the clifftops in the hopes that the mist had cleared by now.
 Conveniently, there’s a bus stop at the end of the beach to take guests back up there.
 With a little bit of luck, the fog had cleared!

 The views were truly beautiful and certainly worth a visit (try to pick a clear afternoon!)
 Unfortunately, visitors can’t get too close to the cliff for obvious reasons, but we found a few spots to grab a picture.